Which Graph Matches The Equation Y 3 2 X 3

 Now, let's combine our understanding of the equation and the key features to predict what the graph of y = 3 + 2^(x-3) will look like:

 1. Horizontal Asymptote: The basic function, 2^x, has a horizontal asymptote at y = 0.
 The "+ 3" in our equation shifts this asymptote upwards by 3 units.
-Therefore, our graph will have a horizontal asymptote at y = 3.
+Because of this, our graph will have a horizontal asymptote at y = 3.
 This is a crucial piece of information.

 2. Y-intercept: To find the y-intercept, we set x = 0 in the equation: